Ashu2094/CMS_CRUD_WEB_APP/README.md

 # CMS_CRUD_WEB_APP
-HELLO! fellow programmers this project was my first time i have worked on any project. its a crud web app for managing a coaching institue. here i have provided with the code base for the project Sorry about the php database it was corrupted due to some tech errors :( the source code includes following tech a.html
+HELLO! fellow programmers, this project was my first time that i have worked on any project.
+It's a crud web app for managing a coaching institue.
+Here i have provided with the code base for the project Sorry about the php database it was corrupted due to some tech errors :( the source code includes following tech a.html